-Faculty Advisory Committee - Second Semester

-Select your faculty advisory committee (major advisor and associate advisors)

-Plan of Study - before the second week of the Third Semester

-- \Box Develop your plan of study in consultation with your advisory committee - □ Complete the Plan of Study for the Degree of Doctor of Philosophy.
-Get each of your committee members to review and sign it. - □ Bring the completed and signed plan of study form to Degree Audit.
-Ask them to give you a datestamped copy in return, which serves as proof that you submitted it and when. - □ Bring this date-stamped copy to the COMM administrative staff so that it can be scanned and saved with your digital file.
+Facı ılty Advisory Committee - Second Semester Select your faculty advisory committee (major advisor and associate advisors) Plan of Study - before the second week of the Third Semester Develop your plan of study in consultation with your advisory committee Complete the Plan of Study for the Degree of Doctor of Philosophy.
+Get each of your committee members to review and sign it.
+Email the completed and signed plan of study form to Degree Audit, degreeaudit@uconn.edu, are copy the department administrator so that it can be saved with your digital file.
+This serves as a record of your submission date.
 Note: When the Degree Audit unit of the Registrar approves your plan of study, they will add a notation to your transcript.
 It can take from one week to two months for Degree Audit to approve your plan of study.
 If two or three months you do not see a notation on your transcript, check with Degree Audit.

-Two COMM 6800 Directed Research Projects - Fourth Semester

-- □ Work with a faculty member on a project (or provide proof that you presented your 6800 at an academic conference.
+Two COMM 6800 Directed Research Projects - Fourth Semester Work with a faculty member on a project. (or provide proof that you presented your 6800 at an academic conference.
 See the COMM 6800 syllabus for more detailed information about this option).
-Once your faculty advisor for the project indicates that you are ready to present it, have the faculty advisor sign the COMM 6800 Approval Form, which can be found on HuskyCT. - □ Work with the Director of Graduate Studies to secure a presentation date (note that this date must be 2 weeks after you submit the form and paper to the DGS). - \Box For the second project, enroll in COMM 6800. - □ Work with a faculty member on a second project (or provide proof that you presented your 6800 at an academic conference.
+Once your faculty advisor for the project indicates that you are ready to present it, have the faculty advisor sign the COMM 6800 Approval Form, which can be found on HuskyCT.
+Work with the Director of Graduate Studies to secure a presentation date (note that this date must be 2 weeks after you submit the form and paper to the DGS).
+For the second project, enroll in COMM 6800.
+Work with a faculty member on a second project (or provide proof that you presented your 6800 at an academic conference.
 See the COMM 6800 syllabus for more detailed information about this option.).
-Once your faculty advisor for the project indicates that you are ready to present it, have the advisor sign the COMM 6800 Approval Form. - □ Work with the Director of Graduate Studies to secure a presentation date or provide proof that you presented your 6800 at an academic conference.
+Once your faculty advisor for the project indicates that you are ready to present it, have the advisor sign the COMM 6800 Approval Form.
+Work with the Director of Graduate Studies to secure a presentation date or provide proof that your seemed your 6800 at an academic conference.
 See the COMM 6800 syllabus for more detailed information.